splunk/splunk-connect-for-snmp/docs/bestpractices.md

 the maximum integer value and the current state.
 The same works for values large enough that they don't fit into a 64-bit value.
 An example for an appropriate Splunk query would be the following:

-### Unknown USM user
-In case of polling SNMPv3 devices, `Unknown USM user` error suggests wrong username.
-Verify that the kubernetes secret with the correct username has been created ([SNMPv3 configuration](configuration/snmpv3-configuration.md)).

-### Wrong SNMP PDU digest
-In case of polling SNMPv3 devices, `Wrong SNMP PDU digest` error suggests wrong authentication key.
-Verify that the kubernetes secret with the correct authentication key has been created ([SNMPv3 configuration](configuration/snmpv3-configuration.md)).

-### No SNMP response received before timeout
-`No SNMP response received before timeout` error might have several root causes.
-Some of them are:
-- wrong device IP or port
-- SNMPv2c wrong community string
-- SNMPv3 wrong privacy key

 ```
 | streamstats current=f last(ifInOctets) as p_ifInOctets last(ifOutOctets) as p_ifOutOctets by ifAlias
 | eval in_delta=(ifInOctets - p_ifInOctets)